markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/main-workflow.md

 title: Dynamic Media Classic Main Workflow and Previewing Assets
 description: Learn about the main workflow in Dynamic Media Classic, which includes the three steps - Create (and Upload), Author (and Publish), and Deliver.
 Then learn how to preview assets in Dynamic Media Classic.
 sub-product: dynamic-media
-feature:
+feature: workflow
 doc-type: tutorial
-activity: develop
-audience: developer
-topics:
-doc-type:
+topics: development, authoring, configuring, architecture, publishing
-audience : all
+audience: all
 activity: use
 ---